Eastern Caribbean dollar: History

 The next attempts to introduce British sterling silver coinage to the colonies came with an imperial order-in-council dated 1825.
 This move was inspired by a number of factors.
 The United Kingdom was now operating a very successful gold standard in relation to the gold sovereign that was introduced in 1816, and there was a desire to extend this system to the colonies.
-In addition to this, there was the fact that the supply of Spanish dollars (pieces of eight) had been cut off as a result of the revolutions in Latin America where most of the Spanish dollars were minted.
+In addition to this, there was that the supply of Spanish dollars (pieces of eight) had been cut off as a result of the revolutions in Latin America where most of the Spanish dollars were minted.
 The last Spanish Dollar was in fact minted at Potosi in 1825.
 There was now a growing desire to have a stable and steady supply of British shillings everywhere the British drum was beating.
 The 1825 order-in-council was largely a failure because it made sterling silver coinage legal tender at the unrealistic rating in relation to the Spanish dollar of $1 = 4 shillings 4 pence.
 It succeeded in Jamaica, Bermuda, and British Honduras because the authorities in those territories set aside the official ratings and used the more realistic rating of $1 = 4 shillings.
 The reality of the rating between the dollar and the pound was based on the silver content of the Spanish pieces of eight as compared to the gold content of the British gold sovereign.

 A second imperial order-in-council was passed in 1838 with the correct rating of $1 = 4 shillings 2 pence.
 In the years following the 1838 order-in-council, the British West Indies territories began to enact local legislation for the purposes of assimilating their monies of account with the British pound sterling.
 Gold discoveries in Australia in 1851 drove the silver dollar out of the West Indies, but it returned again with the great depreciation in the value of silver that followed with Germany's transition to the gold standard between 1871 and 1873.
 In the years immediately following 1873, there was a fear that the British West Indies might return to a silver standard.
 As such, legislation was passed in the individual territories to demonetize the silver dollars.
 Even though the British coinage was also silver, it represented fractions of the gold sovereign and so its value was based on a gold standard.